Dbroqua/SARAH-Plugin-Hue/README.md

 ## Quick Start

-Donwload the plugin from SARAH's AppStore and follow online plugin's documentation
+Donwload the plugin from github and follow online plugin's documentation